 • Indoor growing helps prevent pest infestations.

 It also requires a large amount of electricity.
-Aside from artificial lighting, indoor growing facilities require dehumidifiers, ventilation, and air conditioning systems.
+Aside from artificial lighting, indoor growing facilities require dehumidifiers, ventilation, & air conditioning systems.
 What the report is saying, is that it will be unsustainable to attempt to maintain the cost structure that is driven by such high energy usage.

 1. Growers can move production outdoors or into greenhouses.
-However, it's important to note that this depends on environmental conditions, local laws prohibiting outdoor growing, and the risks of using pesticides to protect outdoor marijuana.
+However, it's important to note that this depends on environmental conditions, local laws prohibiting outdoor growing, & the risks of using pesticides to protect outdoor marijuana.

 To find out the approximation of your energy usage, check out this cannabis cultivator calculator provided by The Oregon Department of Energy.